I apply my background as a technical writer with a Master of Science degree to evaluate products and clearly explain their features.

 Under normal conditions, electric lines have a steady voltage (120 volts in the United States).
 However, in some cases, erratic fluctuations of the voltage can occur.
 These are spikes in the electric power that can damage equipment.
 Any voltage spikes need to be re-channeled to ground.
 That's what a surge protector does.

 What Causes Power Surges and Voltage Spikes?

 Lightning is well known for creating power surges.
-But voltage spikes can also come from high powered equipment that is on the same circuit.
-These can create huge spikes in the electric line when they are turned on and off.
+But voltage spikes can also come from high-powered equipment that is on the same circuit.
+These can create huge spikes in the electric line when you turn them on and off.